aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/index.md

 Reference: [Landing Zone Accelerator Centralized Logging](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/user-guide/logging/#log-centralization-methods)

+### Log aggregation in all enabled regions
+By default ASEA deploys the Kinesis Data Streams and Log Group subscription filters to send logs to the central logging bucket only to the home region.
+Additional regions can be configured with the [additional_cwl_regions](https://aws-samples.github.io/aws-secure-environment-accelerator/v1.5.6-a/schema/en/interfaces/GlobalOptions.html#additional_cwl_regions) property.

+In LZA, the logging infrastructure is deployed to all `enabledRegions`, this will result in increased number of logs being sent to the central S3 bucket as well as the deployment of a Kinesis Data Stream and Kinesis Data Firehose in the Logging accout for every enabled regions.

+### Security Hub to CloudWatch logs
+When Security Hub is configured to send logs to CloudWatch, in ASEA the forwarding rule and the `/ASEA/SecurityHub` CloudWatch LogGroup is created only in the logging account.

+In LZA, the forwarding rule and CloudWatch Log Groups are created in every account and enabled region.
+This will result in additionnal logs being sent to CloudWatch and the centralized S3 logging bucket.

 ## Customer Managed Keys
 There are differences between how ASEA and LZA manage AWS KMS keys to provide encryption at rest capabilities for resources deployed by the solution.
 Detailed documentation is available in the [Customer Managed Keys - Comparison of ASEA and LZA](./kms.md) document.